0xSheller/reth_helper/readme.md

 ## Description

-**Note: This project works, A-Z, however my S3 Bucket is not done.
-I'm experimenting with different compression methods to get the size down, expect the snapshot to be ready in the next 24h.
-In the meantime, if you're eager, to get started with reth, just set `SYNC_FROM` to `chain` and everything will be setup automatically.**

 This project provides a comprehensive set of scripts to facilitate the  setup and management of reth, allowing you to quickly create and maintain Ethereum archive nodes.
 Whether you prefer utilizing pre-existing S3 bucket snapshots or manually syncing your node, this project has you covered.

 The scripts automate several key tasks to ensure a smooth and secure setup: